pmelchior/usrp-sciprog/discussion.md

 Student-led discussion prompts:

 * Explain something you've recently learned about scientific programming (in the broad sense; maybe a Python trick, maybe a command-line tool, maybe an organizational app, etc.), and why you've found it useful.
+    * Jupyter notebook is very useful!

 * Give a summary of a recent [astrobites](http://astrobites.org) post or astro-ph paper (or other cool science) you found interesting.

 * Describe a recent situation where you were confused about something, and then figured it out. (odds are you won't be the only one to be confused about this same thing!)
+	* `cygstart` in cygwin opens files, analogous to `open` on a mac.

 * Describe a small feature of your everyday research routine that you just couldn't do without and that you think others might find helpful/useful.
   * Previous examples from 2015: